IngridOrnum/portfolio-1/README.md

 I also had some trouble with the work process related to branches in SourceTree, because I by mistake merged some of the branches before being completely done with the issue.
 This resulted in what can look like a messy workflow.
 As a result of this I learned that I must make even more detailed issues on the GitHub board for each page.

+This project was the first time I tried JavaScript.
+It was not mandatory to use JS in this assignment, however I wanted to challenge myself and test it on a few elements on the page.

 ### Buildt With
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)